maoz-grossman/MazeGame_CS/README.md

 ---

 <p>

-Side project,
+A side project of mine.
-I tried to apply graph algorithms that we learned in an algorithm class at university.<br>
+I tried to apply some graph algorithms that we learned in an algorithm class at the university.<br>
-The original purpose was to use short-path finding algorithms to solve the maze.<br>

-I implemented the solution using the BFS algorithm as I did not plan to give weights to the edges.
+The original purpose was to use short-path finding algorithms to solve the maze.<br> I implemented the solution using the BFS algorithm as I did not plan to give weights to the edges.<br>
 I might want to add features, such as coins, etc, then maybe I'll change the algorithm to Dijkstra. <br>
-In the second stage I also wanted to implement a randomly generated maze, for this I used a random prim algorithm:<br>
+Then I also wanted to implement a randomly generated maze, for this I used a random prim algorithm:<br>
   </p>

   ```python